kyma-project/kyma/components/api-gateway-migrator/README.md

 # API Gateway Migrator

-This tool translates the existing API objects (APIs) to new ones (APIRules).
+The API Gateway Migrator translates the existing API objects (APIs) to new ones (APIRules).

 ## Usage:
 To migrate APIs to APIRules, run: